sidhesh-d/solana-nft-project/README.md

 # Solana NFT Project with Metaplex candy machine and Arweave
-### Deploys NFT assests to Metaplex NFT contract on Solana.
+### Deploys NFT assets to Metaplex NFT contract on Solana.
 Mint NFT functionality on the frontend.

 ### To run React frontend